Dance & Theater

-Haley Stone: Haley has been dancing since she was just a little girl.
-She received most of her studio training at Sonshine Academy, where she took classes in Ballet, Tap, Jazz, Lyrical, and Pointe under the direction of Michelle Knell and Allison D'auteuil Whitfield.
+Haley Stone: Haley has been dancing since she was just a little girl, but she is just beginning her third exciting season as an instructor with us.
+She received most of her studio training at Sonshine Academy, where she took classes in Ballet, Tap, Jazz, Lyrical, Modern and Pointe under the direction of Michelle Knell and Allison D'auteuil Whitfield.
 Later she expanded her training at numerous conventions such as OCUNYC, Tremaine, OKLA Dance Connection, For the Love of Dance Winter Workshop, and the Thea Foundation Workshop.
 Those opportunities gave her the chance to study with such stars as Glyn Gray, Thommie Retter, Corbin Blue, and Bill Hastings.
 For several years Haley was an active member of the award winning competition team Xtreme Dance Force.
 During that time she traveled regionally and nationally taking home numerous awards.
 After graduating from Conway High School, where she was a member of the Varsity Dance Team, Haley received a scholarship to Oklahoma City University.
 She has spent the last four years as a student of the Ann Lacey School of American Dance Arts and Management on the OCU campus.
-She studied under stuch master teachers as Jo Rowan, Mary Price Broday, Kari Shaw, and Brian Marcum.
+She studied under such master teachers as Jo Rowan, Mary Price Boday, Kari Shaw, and Brian Marcum.
 In May of 2012, Haley graduated with a bachelor's degree in American Dance Pedagogy.
 She has been trained to be an organized, passionate, and professional dance teacher and choreographer.
-She spent the last two years teaching at a recreational dance studio affiliated with OCU and therefore has extensive experience teaching in the classroom setting.
-While studying at OCU, Haley danced in "An Evening with Berlin", an MFA Thesis Performance which was directed by a fellow student and also performed in "Dancing Until the World Ends", a student choreography show.
-She also recently became a liscensed Zumba instructor and a member of the Zumba Instructor's Network.
-Haley's specialty and focus will be on Ballet, Tap, and Jazz as it pertains to the entertainment industry, however she is more than capable of teaching other forms of dance.
-Miss Stone has valuable experience as a choreographer's assistant, photographer, assistant costume mistress, and backstage crew member for the American Spirit Dance Company.
+She spent two years teaching at a recreational dance studio affiliated with OCU and therefore has ample experience teaching in the classroom setting.
+While studying at OCU, Haley danced in several performances including "An Evening with Berlin", a Thesis Performance which was directed by a fellow student and also performed in "Dancing Until the World Ends", a student choreography show.
+She also recently became a licensed Zumba instructor and a member of the Zumba Instructor's Network.
+Haley's specialty is Ballet, Tap, and Jazz as it pertains to the entertainment industry, however she is also capable of teaching other forms of dance such as creative movement, Krazy Kardio, hip-hop, and lyrical.
+Miss Stone has valuable experience as a choreographer, choreographer's assistant, photographer, costume mistress, and backstage crew member for the American Spirit Dance Company.
+She also has experience teaching creative movement classes for Shine Xpress, a nonprofit organization that works to provide extra-curricular activities to underpriviliedged children in Central Arkansas.
 She has a lovely and generous spirit and Sonshine is blessed beyond measure to have her sharing her time and talents with us.

-Haley Wilson Green: Haley began her dance training in elementary school at Irby's Dance Studio.
+Haley Green: Haley began her dance training in elementary school at Irby's Dance Studio.
 She studied ballet, tap, jazz, pointe, lyrical, and hip hop for over thirteen years.
 She is a graduate of Conway High School and was a member of the CHS Dance Team throughout her high school career.
 Haley was also a member of the UCA Honeybears Dance Team for three years and was co-captain one of those years.
-She is currently pursuing a degree in Kinesology with an emphasis in Physical Education/Teacher Education.
-Haley joined our dance faculty this year working with several of our Preschool Dance classes.
+Haley joined our dance faculty three years ago working with several of our Preschool Dance classes and has been a wonderful asset.
 We are delighted to have her share her gifts and talents here at Sonshine Academy.